paulolemus/micromouse/README.md

 ## Building for Linux

 This is primarily a C project.
-We use CMake as our primary build system for desktop builds.
+CMake is our primary build tool.
-The source is developed on Arch Linux (4.9.61-1-lts) using gcc as the default C compiler, but has been built and run on Ubuntu 16.04.
+Micromouse is developed on Arch Linux (4.9.61-1-lts) using gcc (7.2.0) as the default C compiler, but has been built and executed on Ubuntu 16.04.
 To build for Linux, type the following from the project root folder:
 ```bash
 cd build
 cmake -DPIC_TARGET:BOOL=OFF ../